 All Project Grant recipients must provide either a quote for or proof of $5 million liability insurance before KAC can release CKAF funds.
 Grant recipients may use grant funds to cover the cost of insurance.
 Insurance must be secured and paid for before project activities begin.
 The KAC can help grant recipients connect with a suitable insurer.

 All CKAF Project Grant recipients are required to submit an Interim Report.
-The 2021 Interim Report deadline is 14 January 2022.
-If you require an extension on this report, you must contact email@example.com before the deadline.
+The 2022 Interim Report deadline is 13 January 2023.

-2021 Project Interim Report forms will be posted soon.
+2022 Project Interim Report forms will be posted soon.

-All 2021 Project grant recipients must submit a Final Report no more than 60 days after the project completion date and no later than 31 December 2022.
+All 2021 Project Grant recipients must submit a Final Report no more than 60 days after the project completion date and no later than 31 December 2022.

-2020 CKAF Project Final Report Form
+2021 Project Final Report Form

-2020 CKAF Project Final Report Budget Form
+2021 Project Final Report Budget Form

 For applicants: Please keep in mind that your application is assessed on viability.
 Your plans must be adaptable to new public health measures.
 You must include in your application contingency plans that demonstrate to the jury that you will be able to meet your goals even as the response to COVID-19 continues to evolve.
 If you fail to present a viable plan, it will impact the jury’s assessment of your application.